Published Survey

 Individual applicants with two or more interviewers

-In-person interviews at the University of Montana will be scheduled on Saturday, November 7, 2020 and on Saturday, February 7, 2021.
-Spring interviews will be scheduled on an individual basis if there are spaces available in the class.
+Online interviews will be offered once a month beginning in October.
 Applicants will be notified by e-mail if they qualify for an interview.
 Admission offers for strong candidates are made within one to two weeks of the interview.
 Students who are not initially offered a seat in the class may be reviewed for admission or a wait-list offer at the end of the review cycle.

 Accepted Applicants